ing-bank/ingenious-doc/docs/databaseTesting/dbActions.md

 ## **assertDBResult**

-**Description**: This function will assert if the SQL result contains a particular data in a specific column after the execution of a SQL select statement.
+**Description**: This function will assert if the SQL result equals/exact match a particular data in a specific column after the execution of a SQL select statement.

 **Input Format** : @ExpectedValue